taybro23/Read-It-MS3/TESTING.md

 ### Edit Book Review

--	Pre-fill – When a user edits a book review, the form is correctly filled in with the information they have previously entered.
+-	Pre-fill – When a user edits a book review, the form is correctly filled in with the information they have previously entered (bar the 'genre' input which is mentioned in the Bugs and Fixes section).
 -	Buttons – Both the cancel and edit review buttons work as intended, with the edit review button correctly updating the database.

 ### Flash Messages

--	All flash messages were tested across the site to make sure they popped up when they should, and that the text in the flash message is correct and not misspelt.
+-	All flash messages were tested across the site to make sure they popped up when they should, and that the text in the flash message is correct and not misspelt or gramatically incorrect.

 ### Footer